AAA: Can Essential Oils Help Me Get More Out Of My Workouts?

 Enhance Energy & Motivation

 Sometimes, the hardest thing about working out is finding the motivation to get moving in the first place.
 We’ve all been there!
-Luckily, when you’re feeling low on energy and motivation, essential oils can jumpstart your exercise.
+Luckily, when you’re feeling low on energy and motivation, essential oils for energy can jumpstart your exercise.

 A study performed by scientists at the Beijing University of Chinese Medicine found that inhaling a blend of Sweet Orange, Peppermint, Clove and Rosemary essential oil revived exercise-induced fatigue.